Groups in ATLAS.ti help you to sort, organize and filter the various entities. Groups are available for documents, codes, memos, and networks.

-Groups are listed in the side panels of the document, code, memo and network manager.
+Groups are listed in the filter area of the document, code, memo and network manager.

 Click on one or more groups to filter the list of items.
-If you want to select multiple groups hold down the Cmd key.
+If you want to select multiple groups hold down the Ctrl key.

 Once you have set one or more groups as filter, a yellow bar appears above the entity list indicated that a) a filter has been set, and b) which one.

-To reset the filter to see all entities again, click the minus (-) on the top right-hand side of the yellow bar.
+To reset the filter to see all entities again, click the X on the top right-hand side of the yellow bar.

 It is also possible to run simple AND and OR queries: